 Guesthouse (2 nts)

 Day 4 Polonnaruwa

-On the morning of day 4 we travel to Polonnaruwa by local bus (approx. 4.5 hours), which was the capital of the Indian Chola Dynasty after Anuradhapura was conquered in the late 10th Century.
+We travel to Polonnaruwa by local bus (approx. 4.5hrs), which was the capital of the Indian Chola Dynasty after Anuradhapura was conquered in the late 10th Century.
 The ruins are close together and are generally in much better repair than those at Anuradhapura.

 Cycling amid the remains of 1000-year-old Polonnaruwa is the best way to get around.
 We cycle and visit more beautiful palaces, temples and stupas, but the highlights have to be the massive stone Buddhas - the 14m high graceful granite carved reclining Buddha is a famous Sri Lankan image and represents the zenith of Sinhalese rock carving.
 We visit the well laid-out museum, which has scale models of many of the buildings to show how they would have existed in their time.

 - Polonnaruwa - ancient site guided bicycle tour

 Guesthouse (1 nt)